Keep your deck in tip-top shape by removing the dirt and grime. Learn how to clean a deck with just 2 natural ingredients.

-The good news is, cleaning the deck cost me under $10.
-All I needed was a Costco size thing of baking soda, some water, and a scrub brush.
+The good news is, cleaning the deck will cost you under $10.

 I put together a free checklist to help you take the same steps I took to clean my deck.
 You can download it by clicking the button below.